Hotbox (TV series)

 Hotbox was a Canadian absurdist sketch comedy television show on The Comedy Network.
-It starred Pat Thornton, and was a spinoff of the online sitcom The Owl and the Man.
+It starred Pat Thornton, Sandy Jobin-Bevans, Levi MacDougall, Jeff McEnery, Vivieno Caldinelli and Tal Zimerman, and was a spinoff of the online sitcom The Owl and the Man.
 Some notable guest appearances on the show included comics Jon Dore, Colin Mochrie and Seán Cullen.
 The title "Hot Box" relates to the show's frame story, which starts in each episode's opening sequence, which depicts a box which falls from space, and is discovered by scientists.
 Throughout the episode, the scientists then perform disastrous experiments involving the box, which contains screens displaying the show's sketches.
 These sketches include cartoons, commercial parodies, puppets, and fake movie trailers.